RafaelReinehr/versus/README.md

 # versus
-An application designed to improve human knowledge and the hability of humans to take adequate and meaninful decisions.
+An application designed to improve human knowledge and the hability of humans to take adequate and meaningful decisions.

 ## What's the promise